 The language of our body is sensation and sensitivity attunement.

 Sensitivity attunement isn’t only about emotions.
-It’s about being sensitive to intuition, sensuality, our cyclic nature as women, our boundaries and choices, our sexual energy, other people’s energies, etcetera.
+It’s about being sensitive to intuition, sensuality, our cyclic nature as women, our boundaries and choices, our sexual energy, other people’s energies, our creativity and our free emotional flow of energy, our feeling and our receptivity, and our ability to discern with a clarity of mind and purity of heart.

 Feminine embodiment is basically an aspect of embodiment, which centers around the feminine energy.
 This means accessing and opening ourselves to feeling, pleasure, sensations, beauty, and creating a sacred space within and without where our desires can be freely drawn in.